venturemark/whiteboard/bdr/README.md

 # BDR - Business Decision Record

-A BDR helps to frigure out in which direction we want to go together.
+A BDR helps to figure out in which direction we want to go together.
 We need to be able to articulate problems and solutions well.
-If we cannot explain a problem or its solution, we do not understand neither of it.
+If we cannot explain a problem or its solution, we do not understand it.
 BDRs aim to help us structuring our thoughts and guiding our conversations.
 Any input is welcome.
 Below is explained how a BDR is structured and how it can be used.